hamailzaidi/ai_audio_detection/README.md

 ### Potential New Datasets:

+Following datasets have been researched and downloaded for future versions of this project.

 - **ASVspoof 2021 Challenge - Speech Deepfake Database**
   [https://zenodo.org/records/4835108](https://zenodo.org/records/4835108)
   A benchmark dataset for spoofing countermeasures in automatic speaker verification systems.